JackRNash/QR-Code-Generator/README.md

 Encoding
 - [x] Turn alphanumeric strings into appropriate sequence of numbers
 - [x] Converts integers to a fixed length binary representation(and convert those back to ints)
-- [ ] Implement interleaving of blocks to add support for longer alphanumeric messages
+- [x] Implement interleaving of blocks to add support for longer alphanumeric messages
+- [ ] Fix QR code generation for exceptionally large messages
 - [ ] Add support for encoding 8-bit messages

 Error Correction